Policy Topic: Exams - UW Graduate School Skip to content

 1.1.2.3 Final Examination

-If a master’s program requires a final examination, it may be either oral or written.
-A majority of the supervisory committee must approve for satisfactory completion, and all members of the supervisory committee must certify examination results.
-If the examination is not satisfactory, the committee may recommend to the Dean of the Graduate School that the student be allowed to take another examination after a period of further study.
+• If a master’s program requires a final examination, it may be either oral or written.
+A majority of the supervisory committee (see Policy 4.2.1) must approve for satisfactory completion, and all members of the supervisory committee must certify examination results (either through a Committee Signature Form or through a department or school-level process).

 1.1.3 The Educational Specialist Degree